01binary/zeroweb/src/articles/pid-control.md

 > For example, the desired temperature in a room versus the current temperature, or the desired servo position and its current position.

-The ∑ at the left end of the diagram represents that the error is the goal (or *setpoint*) with the measurement subtracted from it.
+The ∑ at the start of the diagram represents that the error is the goal (or *setpoint*) with the measurement subtracted from it.

 ### proportional term